AP Explains: What exactly is the Defense Production Act?

 In a press conference Wednesday, President Donald Trump said he's invoking the Defense Production Act, that FEMA has been activated to Level 1, and that two hospital ships will soon be ready to dock in..

 During a White House press briefing on Wednesday, President Trump opened remarks by confirming that he has invoked the Defense Production Act, a move that many...
-TechCrunch Also reported by •Reuters •FOXNews.com •Newsy
+TechCrunch Also reported by •FOXNews.com •Newsy •Reuters